 McGillion’s product has come full-circle, from her own illness to serving those who may also be in difficulty.
 She's candid about how tough the last 10 years have been.
 “If it was easy,” she says, “everyone would do it.
 There’s a certain type of person who does succeed because they can stay at it.”

 The change from retail in the UK to online and catalogue distribution in the US has come with its own financial challenges.
 McGillion didn’t have the funds to leave her full-time job, and was juggling her job with motherhood, as well as getting her business off the ground.
 She says that if she ever writes a book, it’ll include a response she says she was given by bank: “Come back to us when you’re on your feet again.
 You’re just a single mum with an idea.”

 Pressie Pouch is now slated to be presented to Walmart.

 “I’ve battled through a lot of lean winters, because I believed in myself and my products,” says McGillion.
 “No clothes, no fancy holidays.
 You put any extra funds back into your business in order to launch a product.
 My son is my priority, if he wants he gets, and I do without.
 I keep him posted every day on developments in the business, and we’ve had to sacrifice luxuries to make it work.”

 Sacrifice has been integral to the success of her business.
-“Even my accountant said to me: ‘anyone else would have thrown in the towel years ago,’” says McGillion.
+“Even my accountant said to me that anyone else would have thrown in the towel years ago,” says McGillion.
 “But I could see my end goal even 10 years ago, and now I’m knocking on the door.”